billhong6981/holberton-system_engineering-devops/README.md

 17-hidethisword--a script that Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
 18-letteronly--Display all lines of the file /etc/ssh/sshd_config starting with a letter. include capital letters as well.
+19-AZ--a script that Replace all characters A and c from input to Z and e respectively.